+- ParameterizedValueAssignment

+- ParameterizedValueSetTypeAssignment

-ParameterizedObjectClassAssignment
+- ParameterizedObjectClassAssignment

-ParameterizedObjectAssignment
+- ParameterizedObjectAssignment

-ParameterizedObjectSetAssignment
+- ParameterizedObjectSetAssignment

-8.2 Each "Parameterized<X>Assignment" has the same syntax as "<X>Assignment" except that following the initial lexical item there is a "ParameterList".
+- 8.2 Each "Parameterized<X>Assignment" has the same syntax as "<X>Assignment" except that following the initial lexical item there is a "ParameterList".
 The initial item thereby becomes a parameterized reference name (see 3.4.2):

-NOTE - ITU-T Rec.
-X.680 | ISO/IEC 8824-1 imposes the requirement that all reference names assigned within a module, whether parameterized or not, must be distinct:
+- NOTE 1 Rec.
+ITU-T X.680 | ISO/IEC 8824-1 imposes the requirement that all reference names assigned within a module, whether parameterized or not, must be distinct.

+- NOTE 2 Where value notation is governed by a parameterized type (or a type that is a parameter) the validity of value notation within the parameterized assignment can only be determined after instantiation of the parameterized type, and may be valid for some instantiations and invalid for others.

 '''

 ParameterizedTypeAssignment ::=

+typereference

+ParameterList

+"::="

+Type

 '''